arduino/ArduinoCore-samd/README.md

 ### Clock Generators Currently Used

-0. MAIN - This is the main 48MHz cpu clock (optionally 120MHz for the D51)
+The D51 has 12 generators and all others have 9 generators.
+Unused generators are automatically stopped to reduce power consumption.

+0. MAIN - Used for the CPU/APB clocks.
+With the D51, it runs at either 96MHz (divided by 2 in MCLK) or 120MHz undivided.
+Otherwise, it runs at 48MHz.
-1. XOSC - High speed crystal
+1. XOSC - The high speed crystal is connected to GCLK1 in order to use the 16-bit prescaler.
-2. OSCULP32K - Initialized at reset for WDT on D21 and D11
+2. OSCULP32K - Initialized at reset for WDT (D21 and D11 only).
+Not used by core.
-3. OSC_HS - 8MHz internal RC oscillator (D21, D11, and L21 only)
+3. OSC_HS - 8MHz from internal RC oscillator (D21, D11, and L21 only).
+Setup by core but not used.
-4. DFLL - Used by D51 (at 120MHz only) with CLOCKCONFIG_INTERNAL or CLOCKCONFIG_INTERNAL_USB to generate 2MHz output for the PLL input
-5. 48MHz - Used by D51 (at 120MHz only) for USB or any peripheral that has a 60MHz maximum peripheral clock
+4. 48MHz - Used for USB or any peripheral that has a 48MHz (60MHz for D51) maximum peripheral clock.
+GCLK0 is now only 96MHz or 120MHz with the D51.
+5. TIMERS - Used by the timers for controlling PWM frequency.
+Can be up to 48MHz (up to 96MHz with the D51).
-6. 96MHz - Used by D51 (at 120MHz only) for any peripheral that has a 100MHz maximum peripheral clock
+6. 192MHz - Used only by D51 for any peripheral that has a 200MHz maximum peripheral clock (note that GCLK8 - GCLK11 must be <= 100MHz).
-7. I2S - Used by D51 and D21 for I2S peripheral
+7. I2S - Used by D51 and D21 for I2S peripheral.
+This define is not currently used.
+The generator is defined in each variant.h.
-8. I2S1 - Used by D51 and D21 for I2S peripheral
+8. I2S1 - Used by D51 and D21 for I2S peripheral.
+This define is not currently used.
+The generator is defined in each variant.h.
+9. DFLL - Used only by D51 (only when the cpu is 120MHz) with CLOCKCONFIG_INTERNAL or CLOCKCONFIG_INTERNAL_USB to generate 2MHz output for the PLL input.
+10. 96MHz - Used only by D51 for any peripheral that has a 100MHz maximum peripheral clock.
+11. UNUSED11 - Unused for now.
+D51 only.

 ## Analog Reference